 - Identify your search terms - consider the keywords and phrases that best describe the legal issues in your scenario.

-- Identify some alternative search words (synonyms) - legal dictionaries and encyclopedias can help you do this.
+- Identify alternative search words (synonyms) - legal dictionaries and encyclopedias can help you do this.

 - Consider any search parameters - do you need to limit your search to a particular jurisdiction or point in time?